Beekan/betabot/betabot_nav_amcl/README.md

 ###  In your own words how maps are represented in ROS?

+The final map is a culmination of multiple layers below it where the final map is a range of values from 0 to 255.

 ###  State 5 algorithm for SLAM and the ROS implementation